streetturtle/streetturtle.github.io/_posts/2015-11-13-merge-folders.markdown

 If you want to use it please be very careful - source and target folders should be identical (name, aspects, type, inner folder structure) like in the example above.
 Otherwise you can lose some important information about the source folder.
 I guess this is why Alfresco doesn't have such method.
 Also note that source folder is not deleted, it has to be deleted explicitly.

-After runnig this method for folders from the example above the structure will be following:
+After running this method for folders from the example above the structure will be following:

 {% highlight bash %}
 Recruitment